Codesee-io/docs-maps/docs/guide.md

 ### Notes

 Use the Notes tool to add additional context to any file and folder.

-To add notes to files or folders:

 1. Click on the “Notes” tool.
 1. Click on the file or folder you would like to annotate.
-1. Type your note, then press “Return” to add it to the file or folder.
+1. Type your note, then press "Enter" on your keyboard to add it to the file or folder.

-Notes on folders are available only when the folder is collapsed.
+> Notes on folders are available only when the folder is collapsed.

 ![Screenshot of CodeSee's Notes Tool](img/notes-tool.png)

 ### Duplicate a Map

-To create a copy of a Map, click on the overflow button (•••), then select “Duplicate map.”
+To create a copy of a Map, click on the overflow button (•••), then select “Duplicate.”

 > Note: Create filtered views to share by selecting specific parts of your diagram to show and hide via the [File Browser](#file-browser) or the [Right-Click Menu](#right-click-menu).